March 2024 lunar eclipse

 A penumbral lunar eclipse occurred at the Moon’s descending node of orbit on Monday, March 25, 2024, with an umbral magnitude of −0.1304.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A penumbral lunar eclipse occurs when part or all of the Moon's near side passes into the Earth's penumbra.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
-Occurring about 2.2 days after apogee (on March 23, 2024, at 11:45 UTC), the Moon's apparent diameter was smaller.
+Occurring about 1.6 days after apogee (15:44 UTC, March 23), the Moon's apparent diameter was smaller than average.

 This was the deepest penumbral eclipse overall since May 5, 2023, and the deepest for North and South America since February 11, 2017.

 Visibility

 The eclipse was completely visible over North and South America, seen rising over eastern Australia and northeast Asia and setting over west Africa and western Europe.